STOP THE 4.1 MILLION DOLLAR relocation of the Listowel LIBRARY.

 This conversation has barely scratched the surface around North Perth’s libraries, with Monkton’s branch already moved to the Elma-Logan Community Centre, and Atwood’s library facing an uncertain future.
 The recommendations from the capital projects committee have yet to be approved by North Perth council, and they are urged to keep the entire municipality in mind when making decisions.
 After all, residents will be watching

-Today: North Perth is counting on you
+Today: Proud is counting on you